 We are regularly asked about Christmas cruises here at Bolsover Cruise Club and we’re answering those all-important questions you’ve always wanted to know before planning one to remember for next year.

 Despite all the planning, preparation and stress that comes with Christmas, it goes without saying that it’s a special time of year nevertheless.
 Shopping for and cooking Christmas dinner for all the family might be the most arduous task of the year, but it’s the meal we all secretly look forward to sitting down to together all year round.
 Yes, the house will be a mess and a family tiff is almost guaranteed somewhere along the way, but it’s worth it.
 Isn’t it?

-What if you could look forward to Christmas Day this year, without even having to consider the stress and complications that come with it?
+What if you could look forward to Christmas Day next year, without even having to consider the stress and complications that come with it?
 And what if, instead of forking out an admission fee for the local boozer that usually comes for free every other Friday of the year, you could spend New Year’s Eve watching fireworks in Funchal or over the Sydney Opera House?

 Sure, you could go out for the day or book a Christmas break in the UK but we’re talking about going one better than that.
-We’re talking about leaving the house for a week or two, leaving festive madness in your wake and stepping foot aboard a cruise to enjoy a cruise over Christmas this year.
+We’re talking about leaving the house for a week or two, leaving festive madness in your wake and stepping foot aboard a cruise to enjoy a cruise over Christmas in 2021.
 Sounds tempting doesn’t it?
 A cruise at Christmas could mean spending Christmas morning eating breakfast on your balcony and celebrating New Year’s Eve at sea.